Secodis/TSS-WEB/Controls/SecImpl_API-Security.md

     - For CSRF protection, Authorization Code Grant Flows MUST either use the “state” parameter, PKCE, or “OICD Nounces"
     - Clients MUST register (and be validated using) full redirect URI as described in [RFC 6819 Section 5.2.3.5](https://datatracker.ietf.org/doc/html/rfc6819#section-5.2.3.5) (no pattern matching).
     - Refresh tokens MUST be secured according to [{{site.TITLE_IMPL_SECRETS}}]({{site.URL_IMPL_SECRETS}})
-2. Service-to-service access SHOULD be protected using Client Credential Grant.
+2. Service-to-service access SHOULD be protected using Client Credential Grants.
 3. HTTPS MUST be used for all communication.

 See also requirements [{{site.TITLE_IMPL_APISEC_ACCESS-TOKENS}}]({{site.URL_IMPL_APISEC_ACCESS-TOKENS}}).